 This website is owned and the service provided by Thalamos Limited (we, us, our).
 Thalamos Limited is registered with the Information Commissioners office under ZA528790.
 Thalamos Limited is registered in England and Wales under 10814088 at 1 Royal Street, London, England, SE1 7LL.

 The purpose of this policy is to explain how we use and protect any personal information that you give to us when you use our website or service.
 Thalamos is committed to ensuring that your privacy is protected.
 Personal Information you provide to us will only be used in accordance with this policy.
 Thalamos may change this policy by updating this page.
 So you should check back from time to time to make sure you’re happy.

-We may collect the following information and personal data from you if you use our Clinical Administration Service.
-We need this information to provide our service and make sure only registered professionals have access to Thalamos:
+We may collect the following information and personal data from you if you use one of our MHA administration services.
+We need this information to provide our service:

 We may collect the following information for other services offered through our website such as events, online content or getting in touch with Thalamos:

 If you provide us with your contact details, we may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using an email address you provided.
 We may also use this information for market research purposes.
 You can opt out of this at any time by replying to an email.

 We will only use personal data as outlined above and as the law allows.

 Thalamos provides a service to its customers which enables them to efficiently and effectively meet the requirements of Mental Health legislation when providing care and support to patients/service users.
 Thalamos acts as a data processor, i.e. we only process patient/service user information as instructed by our customers and the legal basis for our processing this data is therefore determined by them.
 In addition, we process limited data about our customers and their staff to deliver and advertise our services.
 We act as a data controller, rather than a data processor, for this data and such processing is considered to be a legitimate interest of our business and in most cases is required to fulfil our contractual obligations.